rossrobino/ovr/apps/docs/src/server/docs/06-routing.md

 ## Create your own router

 `App` is built using the `Trie` and `Route` classes.
-You don't need to access these if you are using `App`, but you can build your own router using the them.
+You won't need to access these if you are using `App`, but you can build your own router using the them.

 ```ts
 import { Route, Trie } from "ovr";